-- Under the final rule, the banks that benefited most from the assistance provided under the systemic risk determination will be charged a special assessment to recover losses to the DIF resulting from the protection of uninsured depositors.
-In general, large banks and regional banks, and particularly those with large amounts of uninsured deposits, were the banks most vulnerable to uninsured deposit runs and benefited most from the stability provided under the systemic risk determination. - The FDIC estimates that 114 banking organizations will be subject to the special assessment, including 48 banking organizations with total assets over \$50 billion and 66 banking organizations with total assets between \$5 and \$50 billion.
-No banking organizations with total assets under \$5 billion will pay a special assessment, based on data for the December 31, 2022 reporting period. - Currently, the FDIC estimates that of the total cost of the failures of Silicon Valley Bank and Signature Bank, approximately \$16.3 billion was attributable to the protection of uninsured depositors.
-These loss estimates will be periodically adjusted as assets are sold, liabilities are satisfied, and receivership expenses are incurred. - The special assessment will be collected at an annual rate of approximately 13.4 basis points for an anticipated total of eight quarterly assessment periods.
-Because the estimated loss pursuant to the systemic risk determination will be periodically adjusted, the FDIC retains the ability to cease collection early, impose an extended special assessment collection period after the initial eight-quarter collection period to collect the difference between losses and the amounts collected, and impose a one-time final shortfall special assessment after both receiverships terminate. - The special assessment will be collected beginning with the first quarterly assessment period of 2024 (i.e., January 1 through March 31, 2024) with an invoice payment date of June 28, 2024.
+Under the final rule, the banks that benefited most from the assistance provided under the systemic risk determination will be charged a special assessment to recover losses to the DIF resulting from the protection of uninsured depositors.
+In general, large banks and regional banks, and particularly those with large amounts of uninsured deposits, were the banks most vulnerable to uninsured deposit runs and benefited most from the stability provided under the systemic risk determination.

+- The FDIC estimates that 114 banking organizations will be subject to the special assessment, including 48 banking organizations with total assets over \$50 billion and 66 banking organizations with total assets between \$5 and \$50 billion.
+No banking organizations with total assets under \$5 billion will pay a special assessment, based on data for the December 31, 2022, reporting period. - The FDIC initial estimates of the total cost of the failures of Silicon Valley Bank and Signature Bank, were approximately \$16.3 billion and was attributable to the protection of uninsured depositors.
+The FDIC has subsequently updated its estimate of the DIF's losses that are recoverable through the special assessment, which as of June 2024 totaled \$19.2 billion.
+These loss estimates will be periodically adjusted as assets are sold, liabilities are satisfied, and receivership expenses are incurred. - The special assessment initially would be collected at an annual rate of approximately 13.4 basis points for an anticipated total of eight quarterly assessment periods.
+Given the update to the loss estimates and the increase in the aggregate special assessment base resulting from amendments to the reported amount of estimated uninsured deposits, the FDIC currently projects that the special assessment will be collected for an additional two quarter beyond the initial eight-quarter collection period, at a lower rate.
+Because the estimated loss pursuant to the systemic risk determination will continue to be periodically adjusted, the FDIC retains the ability to cease collection early, impose an extended special assessment collection period after the initial eight-quarter collection period to collect the difference between losses and the amounts collected, and impose a one-time final shortfall special assessment after both receiverships terminate. - The extent to which any such additional future assessments will impact our future deposit insurance expense is currently uncertain.